chromice/ae/README.md

 	->make();
 ```

 Instead of specifying the table name in the query itself we are using `{table}` placeholder and specify its value via `aeDatabase::names()` method.
-When before the query is made the library will wrap the name with backticks ("`") and replace the placeholder.
+The library will wrap the name with backticks ("`") and replace the placeholder for us.

 While not particularly useful in this example, placeholders are generally a good way to keep you query code readable.